samuheet/CMPUT-664-Project/README.md

 Commercial tool:

 This project uses the commercial version of [Coverity static analysis tool](https://community.synopsys.com/s/getting-started-with-synopsys#GSCoverity) and requires Coverity's Analysis license along with the Platform license.
+To run static analysis on Coverity, project specific compilers need to be installed on the system.
+For example, a Java project can be build using Maven and Ant.

 **Important:** Other components might be needed as per the individual software.